-Yale is located in New Haven, Connecticut, a small city of 130,000 residents situated two-and-a-half hours south of Boston and one-and-a-half hours north of New York City.
-New Haven has many attractions.
-Aside from Yale, the city has a thriving downtown district with parks, shops, museums, hotels, and restaurants.
+Yale is located in New Haven, Connecticut, one of the best small cities in America, situated two-and-a-half hours south of Boston and one-and-a-half hours north of New York City.
+New Haven has many attractions including a thriving downtown district with parks, shops, museums, hotels, and restaurants.
 Its neighborhoods are home to historic buildings and diverse communities.
 Beyond the city limits lie beautiful beaches, peaceful lakes, charming New England towns, and pastoral suburbs.
 New Haven is easily accessible by car, train, bus, and airplane.

 If coming from abroad, the easiest way to travel to Yale University is by air.
 There are a number of nearby airports serviced by international airlines.

 Bradley International Airport (BDL) in Windsor Locks, Connecticut

 John F. Kennedy International Airport (JFK) in New York City

 LaGuardia International Airport (LGA) in New York City